sellavn/sellavn.github.io/index.md

 layout: default
 title: Home
 ---
-# **Professional Self-Assessment**
+# Professional Self-Assessment

-## **Introduction**
+## Introduction

-The completion of the Computer Science program at Southern New Hampshire University marks a pivotal evolution in technical capability.
-Supplementing academic coursework with concurrent full-time experience as a Tech Support Technician, this portfolio demonstrates the readiness to transition into a professional Cloud Engineering role.
+The completion of the Computer Science program at Southern New Hampshire University marks a pivotal evolution in my technical capability.
+Supplementing academic coursework with concurrent full-time experience as a Tech Support Technician, this portfolio demonstrates my readiness to transition into a professional Cloud Engineering role.
 The included capstone project represents the synthesis of this journey: evolving a basic C++ course planner into a production-ready Python application complete with SQLite integration.
 This work demonstrates proficiency across software engineering, algorithmic optimization, and database management, all underpinned by a rigorous security-first mindset.

 ---

-## **Professional Skills Development**
+## Professional Skills Development

-### **Collaboration & Communication**
+### Collaboration & Communication

 Throughout the program, I learned that software development is fundamentally collaborative.
 Classes such as **CS-250 Software Development Lifecycle** taught me Agile methodologies and stakeholder communication, while **CS-255 System Analysis** reinforced the collaborative planning and execution that occurs throughout the SDLC.
 The capstone's modular architecture and comprehensive documentation reflect this collaborative mindset, code is written to be understood, critiqued, forked and maintained by others.

 My enhancement narratives exemplify effective technical communication.
 Rather than listing changes, each explains the problem, approach, challenges, and lessons learned, explaining in a manner where both technical and non-technical audiences are kept in mind.

-### **Algorithms & Data Structures**
+### Algorithms & Data Structures

 CS-300 Data Structures and Algorithms provided the foundation for the majority of the capstone, but the key difference is where I replaced O(n) linear search in the original project with O(1) hash map lookups and implemented DFS for cycle detection.
 The performance benchmarks showed modest gains at small scale (1.9x speedup with 4 courses) but projected 1000x advantages at 4,000 courses, proving that algorithm selection matters for scalability.

 The DFS implementation uses three sets to track visited nodes, current recursion path, and reported cycles.
 This serves to prevent infinite loops and duplicate errors \- something that was learned through making mistakes through previous iterations.
 This attention when testing to edge cases separates working code from production-ready code.

-### **Software Engineering & Databases**
+### Software Engineering & Databases

 The program emphasized principles over technologies \- modularity, separation of concerns.
 Enhancement One transformed a monolithic C++ file into eight Python modules, each with a single responsibility.
 Enhancement Three integrated SQLite with proper normalization, foreign key constraints, and strategic indexes, going beyond basic CRUD to implement recursive CTEs for prerequisite chain analysis.

 The ETL pipeline that migrates CSV to SQLite demonstrates that production systems require robust data migration strategies with transaction safety and error handling, not just schema design.

-### **Security Mindset**
+### Security Mindset

 CS-305 Software Security taught me to consider vulnerabilities during initial design, not as afterthoughts \- as well as how devastating the effects can be in a multitude of ways if left unchecked.
 The capstone reflects this throughout, every database query uses parameterized statements, all input is validated, and security audit documentation proves compliance systematically.